2007 •Nintendo DS

 The middle tier of compatibility, including Nintendo Switch (C+) and PlayStation 3 (C), is where the buyer needs some honesty.
 These are usually the systems that separate a casual dabbler from a user who is happy tweaking emulator settings, testing cores, or accepting the occasional rough edge.

 Thor leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually Pocket DS, followed by Odin 2, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Games shown here match systems this handheld can run at a B grade or better.